-Vegetation is not always easy to come by, and they will travel great distances and heights in order to find their food.
+Vegetation is not always easy to come by, and they will travel great distances and heights to find their food.
 They will even climb trees.

 9. Markhors Smell Really Bad

 Markhors are one of the smelliest goat breeds, especially the males.
 Humans will often detect their scent before they can even spot a markhor.
-This may be an adaptation that helps repel predators.
+Their smell may be an adaptation that helps repel predators.
 They most likely use their scent also to mark their territory.

 10. They Are Considered Endangered Animals by the IUCN

-Sadly, all subspecies of markhors are on the endangered species list; the Bukharan was classified as critically endangered at one point.
-This is most likely due to its impressive horns drawing poachers to kill them.
-It is believed the overall number of markhors got as low as 2,000-4,000 left in the wild.
+Sadly, all subspecies of markhors are on the endangered species list; the Bukharan was critically endangered at one point, which is most likely due to its impressive horns drawing poachers to kill them.
+The overall number of markhors got as low as 2,000-4,000 left in the wild.